arungudelli/python.shiksha/content/en/tips/parsing-a-string.md

 ## Data Types in Python

-As mentioned, data types are one of the building blocks of any programming languages, an the same applies to python too.
+As mentioned, data types are one of the building blocks of any programming languages, an the same applies to Python too.

 Python has different data types that can be used to specify a variable about what kind of data it can store.
 And it is very important that we also know, how to **convert** from one data type to another data type.

-Let’s look at some of the popular data types in python,
+Let’s look at some of the popular data types in Python,

 ```
 String: sample_text = "I am a programmer"